 Note: Don’t worry if they don’t stand up perfectly!
 If your meatballs aren’t exactly round after cooking or they just don’t seem to want to stand up, you can lay them flat and serve them that way.
 They still look beautiful and may even be easier for people to grab.

-YES!
-These Air Fryer Burger Bites can absolutely be prepped ahead of time, then cooked just before you’re ready to serve them!
+To Make Ahead: These Burger Bites can absolutely be prepped ahead of time, then cooked just before you’re ready to serve them!
+Here’s how:

 Making this recipe?
 I’d love to know what you think!